akiranishii/rnaseq-pipeline/README.md

 <img width="349" alt="Screen Shot 2022-07-24 at 5 45 33 PM" src="https://user-images.githubusercontent.com/62619033/180667045-22370a55-00a7-4427-9c1e-dc92eee0ffe5.png">
 </p>

 3. Download the raw sequencing data (.fastq.gz format).
-Place all of your raw RNA-seq files (.fastq.gz) into the directory labeled "clean".
+Place all of your raw RNA-seq files (.fastq.gz) into the directory labeled `clean`.
 Make sure each sample is placed in its own directory with a unique sample name that matches the sample name on the samples.csv file created in step 1 (this is the default file organization when sequencing data is received from BGI). *PLEASE MAKE SURE YOUR FILES ARE BACKED UP IN AN EXTERNAL HARD DRIVE OR OTHER DATA STORAGE LOCATIONS BEFORE PROCEEDING TO FURTHER STEPS.*

 <p align="center" width="100%">
 <img width="1106" alt="Screen Shot 2022-07-24 at 10 19 36 AM" src="https://user-images.githubusercontent.com/62619033/180667095-f8f4f34c-04d9-4bf2-a779-c6183742e318.png">